 Care of Cultured Marble in the Shower

-Cultured marble is a non-porous material, meaning that it does not need to be sealed.
-It can be cleaned with any non-abrasive bathroom cleanser and left to dry naturally.
-If the surface does become scratched or abraded, it can be re-polished with an application of Gel Coat and a soft cloth.
+Cultured marble is a nonporous material, so it does not have to be sealed.
+It is easily cleaned with any nonabrasive bathroom cleanser and left to dry naturally.
+If the surface does become scratched or abraded, it can be repolished with an application of automotive polish and a soft cloth.
 Because it is easy to care for, most homeowners prefer cultured marble to natural marble.

 Price and Appearance of Marble